- Overview

 Application data

-request, the request cannot be processed like a typical form.
-The body of the request contains a JSON document that must be read and parsed.
-Not all JSON fields are provided, so use a robust JSON parser that treats missing fields as empty and ignores unrecognized fields.
+Indeed sends application data in the raw body of the HTTP POST request, so you cannot process the request like a typical form.
+The request body contains a JSON document that you must read and parse.
+Indeed does not send every JSON field in every request, so use a robust JSON parser that treats missing fields as empty and ignores unrecognized fields.

 A JSON data payload has no maximum size.